jacob-ian/instagram-feed/README.md

 - Where $count is an integer describing the number of latest posts to display in the feed.
 Instagram API is limited to a maximum of 20 posts.

 4. Enjoy!

+Extras:

+- ```php instagramFetch() ``` also creates a database table named 'Details' which contains the following information:
+	- UserID: Instagram User ID
+	- ProfilePictureURL: The URL to your profile picture
+	- ProfilePictureLocal: The path to the locally stored copy of your profile picture
+	- Followers: Your follower count
+	- Posts: Your post count
+	- LastPost: The time of your last post (according to latest refresh)
+	- LastUpdate: The time of the last successful instagramFetch cron job.